Inference for Median and a Generalization of HulC: Generalized HulC

 \section{Generalized HulC}

-In this section we propose a generalized version of HulC (Hull based Confidence Regions) where we update the method developed in \cite{kuchibhotla2021hulc}.
-To understand the algorithm we require certain definitions.
-The median bias of an estimator $\widehat{\theta}_j$ for $\theta_0$,
+In this section, we propose a generalized version of HulC (Hull based Confidence Regions) where we update the method developed in \cite{kuchibhotla2021hulc}.
+The median bias of an estimator $\widehat{\theta}$ for a ``target'' $\theta_0$ is defined as